Can I put my scholarship on hold?

 Can I add siblings of my current MOST Scholar?

 By February 1 of each year, MOST determines whether we will be able to add new students to the program.
 If we are able to add new students, our first priority is always siblings of current MOST Scholars.
 Typically, we only add students who will be entering PK3, PK4, kindergarten, or first grade.
-Under some circumstances we may be able to add older students, but this is limited and on a case by case basis.
+Under some circumstances, we might be able to add older students, but this is limited and on a case-by-case basis.